Brothers (2009 film)

-Brothers is a 2009 American psychological thriller film directed by Jim Sheridan and written by David Benioff.
+Brothers is a 2009 American psychological thriller war film directed by Jim Sheridan and written by David Benioff.
 The film is a remake of the 2004 Danish film by Susanne Bier, and both films take inspiration from the epic poem Odyssey by Homer.
-Starring Tobey Maguire, Jake Gyllenhaal, and Natalie Portman, it follows Captain Sam Cahill (Maguire), a USMC officer who is captured by the Taliban after he is presumably killed in the War in Afghanistan.
-Upon being rescued and reunited with his brother Tommy (Gyllenhaal) and wife Grace (Portman), he suffers from severe PTSD as he struggles to reintegrate into society.
+The film stars Tobey Maguire, Jake Gyllenhaal, Natalie Portman, Sam Shepard, Clifton Collins Jr., and Mare Winningham.
+The film follows Captain Sam Cahill, a USMC officer who is captured by the Taliban after he is presumably killed in the war in Afghanistan.
+Upon being rescued and reunited with his brother Tommy and wife Grace, he has severe PTSD as he struggles to reintegrate into society.

-Brothers was theatrically released in the United States on December 4, 2009, and received mixed reviews from critics.
-The film grossed $44 million against a $26M budget.
-At the 67th Golden Globe Awards, the film was nominated for Best Actor for Maguire and Best Original Song for "Winter", performed by U2.
+Brothers was theatrically released in the United States on December 4, 2009, by Lionsgate, and received mixed reviews from critics, although Maguire's acting was praised.
+The film grossed $45 million against a $26 million budget.
+The film was nominated for Best Actor for Maguire and Best Original Song for "Winter", performed by U2, at the 67th Golden Globe Awards.